abTEM/abTEM/docs/source/index.rst

 abTEM: ab initio Transmission Electron Microscopy
 ====================================================
+**This document is under construction.
+Please be aware and report issues.**

 abTEM provides a Python API for running simulations of Transmission Electron Microscopy images.
 It is written entirely in Python, which enables easy integration with first-principles codes and analysis tools accessible from Python,